jrochkind/bento_search/README.md

 Search context (query, start, per_page) are not serialized, and will be lost on de-serialization.

-Configuration normally attached to Results and Item is not serialized either.
+Unlike the Atom serialization, **the JSON serialization is of internal data state, without decoration.** Configuration context is not serialized.

-However, the engine_id, if present is, and configuration from the specified engine will be re-assigned on de-serialization.
+However, the engine_id is included in serialization if present, and configuration from the specified engine will be re-assigned on de-serialization.
 This means if the configuration changed between serialization and de-serialization, you get the new stuff assigned on de-serialization.
-Which I thought desirable.

-De-serializing results with an engine_id that no longer exists will raise -- but may be changed to silently accept as if no engine_id present in the future, figuring out which is best, so don't rely on the exception.
+The use case guiding JSON serialization is storage somewhere, and round-trip de-serialization in the current app context.

 ## Planned Features